stratisMarkou/random-walks/_build/html/_sources/content/prob-intro/ch1/content.md.txt

 ## Probability measures

-We have defined the sample space $\Omega$ and the event space $\mathbb{F}$ of the experiment, but we are still missing the probabilities of the experimental outcomes.
+We have defined the sample space $\Omega$ and the event space $\mathcal{F}$ of the experiment, but we are still missing the probabilities of the experimental outcomes.
 This is achieved by a mapping called the **probability measure** which assigns a probability to each event in $\mathcal{F}$.

 <div class='definition'>